Johannbr/Angular2_tuto/Readme.md

 # Small Application with Angular 2

 ## Getting started/Pour démarrer
-If you don't want to do the tutorial, just follow the following steps:<br/>
+If you don't want to do the tutorial, just follow the following steps:
 (Si vous ne souhaitez pas suivre le tutoriel, faites les étapes suivantes)
 - install node.js in order to use npm: https://nodejs.org/en/download/
 - clone the repository